Russian frigate Admiral Makarov: Russo-Ukraine War

 The Ukrainian Navy claims that, during a naval engagement, the 28th Naval Auxiliary Division ship Pochayiv managed to force Admiral Makarov to retreat.
 Admiral Makarov opened fire on Pochayiv using its 100 mm gun but missed the target due to the Ukrainian ship's movements.
 Admiral Makarov was much larger and better equipped but the crew of Pochayiv lured it into the range of Ukrainian coastal artillery forcing it to retreat to Sevastopol.

 On 29 October 2022, Admiral Makarov may have been damaged during an attack on Sevastopol by several air and sea drones with at least one sea drone striking the ship, reportedly disabling the radar.
 Russian news agency TASS reported that all the air drones had been destroyed.
 Satellite footage from 1 November showed Admiral Grigorovich-class frigates believed to include Admiral Makarov moored at Sevastopol.
 Naval News subsequently reported that little damage had occurred to either of the two warships that were hit by the sea drones, but that the military effect of the attack on the protected harbor of Sevastopol exceeded the direct damage because it led to the Russian Navy going into a protective mode, "essentially locking them in port.
 New defenses were quickly added, new procedures imposed and there was much less activity.
 Russia's most powerful warships in the war [were by mid-November] mostly tied up in port."

 On 1 December 2023, the frigate was given the honorary name of "Gvardiysky (Guardsman)".
 As of late 2024, the ship was reported active though having been relocated to the relatively greater safety of the eastern Black Sea.

+Admiral Makarov was damaged again in a Ukrainian strike on 2 March 2026, along with Admiral Essen, in an attack at the Novorossiysk in the eastern Black Sea.
+By this time in the war, Novorossiysk had become the Black Sea Fleet’s primary base after repeated Ukrainian attacks had "forced Russia to abandon Sevastopol in Crimea as a safe harbor."

+On 6 April, Ukraine's Unmanned Systems Forces announced that Admiral Makarov had been attacked again, with a video showing an Admiral Grigorovich-class frigate firing missiles as a drone approached.
+USF commander Robert Brovdi stated that battle damage assessment was being conducted to determine if the attack was successful.
+According to Ukrainian sources, fire on the ship lasted over 18 hours, and after-action battle damage assessments indicated significant internal damage as well as critical damage in its ability to use its Kalibr cruise missiles, leaving it unable to strike Ukrainian territory.
+The ship was reported to have been attacked again, in conjunction with a large-scale Ukrainian drone assault on Novorossiysk, in August 2026.
+Reporting subsequently suggested that Admiral Makarov remained operational though with limited options to repair damage given Ukraine's ability to target Black Sea infrastructure.